 Activate the 2-Stage Deployment

-To activate the 2-stage deployment mode on a platform installed on-premises, in the infrastructure management console, click on the 'Infrastructure' option, then click the 'Manage Environments' link.
+To activate the 2-stage deployment, login with a user with role to manage the infrastructure.
+Then, click on the 'Infrastructure' option and on the 'Manage Environments' link.

-Click 'Edit' in the Production environment, to change the environment settings.
-Finally check the 'Execute deployments in two stages' option.
+Click 'Edit' in the Production environment and check the 'Execute deployments in two stages' option.

-Then click 'Save' to activate the 2-stage deployment mode for Production.
+Click 'Save' and the 2-stage deployment is now active for Production.

-In OutSystems PaaS, this option can be found in the environment management console by selecting the 'Administration' tab, tap 'Environment Configuration', and check 'Enable 2-Stage Deploy' option.
+In OutSystems PaaS: the 2-stage deployment is managed in Service Center, the management console of the environment.
+Go to the 'Administration' tab, choose 'Environment Configuration', and check the 'Enable 2-Stage Deploy' option.

 Do the First Stage of the Deployment